-The Company undertakes a review of the carrying values of its mining and recovery assets whenever events or changes in circumstances indicate that their carrying values may exceed their estimated net recoverable amounts determined by reference to estimated future operating results and net cash flows.
+We undertake a review of the carrying values of our mining and recovery assets whenever events or changes in circumstances indicate that their carrying values may exceed their estimated net recoverable amounts determined by reference to estimated future operating results and undiscounted net cash flows.
 An impairment loss is recognized when the carrying value of a mining or recovery asset is not recoverable based on this analysis.
-In undertaking this review, the management of the Company is required to make significant estimates of, among other things, future production and sale volumes, forecasted commodity prices, future operating and capital costs and reclamation costs to the end of the mining asset's life.
+In undertaking this review, we are required to make significant estimates of, among other things, future production and sale volumes, forecasted commodity prices, future operating and capital costs and reclamation costs to the end of the mining asset's life.
 These estimates are subject to various risks and uncertainties, which may ultimately have an impact on the expected recoverability of the carrying values of mining and recovery assets.
+We have not recorded an impairment loss related to our mining and recovery assets for the years ended December 31, 2022, 2021 and 2020.